aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ```

-Now we can add one or more nodes to it:
+Now we can add one or more nodes to it by listing any number of node PKs:

 ```{code-block} console